sadineni30/Web-Scraping-/README.md

-# 🏘️ Study on Rental Properties in Hyderabad (Makaan Dataset)
+# 🏘️ Study on Rental Properties in Hyderabad (Makaan Data)

 This project is a full data pipeline starting from **web scraping real-estate data** from [makaan.com](https://www.makaan.com) to performing **exploratory data analysis (EDA)** on rental properties in Hyderabad.
 The aim is to discover insights into rent prices, property types, and location-based trends to assist renters, buyers, and investors in making data-driven decisions.